steveatkin/Subtitler/README.md

 node translator filename source-language target-language upload | download
 ```

-For example if you wanted to translate your English SubRip file into Spanish you would use the following command:
+For example, if you wanted to translate your English SubRip file into Spanish you would use the following command:
 ```
 node translator myVideo.srt en es upload
 ```